mebusy/notes/dev_notes/3b1b_expostion.md

 Before continuing into the full match that describes this operation, let's just get a quick glimpse of one context where this thing is useful: Sound editing.

+Let's say that you have dome recording , and it's got an annoying high pitch that you'd like to filter out.
+Well, at first, your singal is coming in as a function of various intensities over time.
+When you take the Fourier transform of that signal, the annoying high pitch is going to show up just as a spike at some high frequency.